ccphan/ccphan.github.io/source/_posts/2014-09-02-setting-up-an-octopress-blog.markdown

 comments: true
 categories: [Octopress, Heroku]
 ---
 Get blogging with Octopress.
 It has a number of advantages:

 *  Jekyll based and Git-system back
 *  posts and pages can be written in Markdown
 *  quick and easy to deploy (Rails)
-* code snippet mark up
+*  stlyish code snippet mark up
 *  supports many plugins driven my Jekyll liquid templating

 ## Setup Guides ##